MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 If your search provider is Bing, a resettable identifier unique to your browser is sent with the data.
 It helps Bing understand the search query and query session.
 Other autosuggest service identifiers are sent to your default search engine to complete the search suggestions.
 Your IP address and cookies are sent to your default search provider to increase the relevance of the search results.

 When you select the address bar, a signal is sent to your default search provider.
 The signal tells the provider to prepare suggestions.
 The typed characters and search queries aren't sent to Microsoft unless your search provider is Bing.
-To enable sending data to your default search provider, go to `edge://settings/privacy`.
-In **Services**, select **Address bar** and turn on the **Show me search and site suggestions using my typed characters** setting.
+To enable sending data to your default search provider, go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  In **Services**, select **Address bar** and turn on the **Show me search and site suggestions using my typed characters** setting.
 If you turn off the setting, your typed characters are no longer sent to your default search provider.
 Your search queries are still sent to your default search provider to provide search results.

 <!-- The Privacy settings have been updated from what is described here -->

 If Microsoft Edge detects typing in the address bar that might contain sensitive information, it does not send the typed text.
 Sensitive information includes authentication credentials, local file names, or URL data that is normally encrypted.

 You can configure Microsoft Edge to collect diagnostic data about the address bar.
 Collected data includes the number of offered queries for all search providers.
-Go to `edge://settings/privacy`.
-In **Personalize your web experience** turn on the **Improve your web experience by allowing Microsoft to use your browsing history from this account for personalizing advertising, search, news, and other Microsoft services** setting.
+Go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  In **Personalize your web experience** turn on the **Improve your web experience by allowing Microsoft to use your browsing history from this account for personalizing advertising, search, news, and other Microsoft services** setting.

 Typed characters and the websites you visit are stored locally on the device per profile.
 To delete the data, go to `edge://settings/clearBrowserData`.
 In the **Clear browsing data** window, select the **Browsing history** checkbox, and select the **Clear now** button.